MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer.md

 ![Connector Details](../../media/Connector_Details.png)

-## New features in Threat Explorer and real-time detections
+## New features in Threat Explorer and Real-time detections

-Three new features added into Threat Explorer and real-time detections:
+Three new features added into Threat Explorer and Real-time detections:

 - [Preview email header and download email body](#preview-email-header-and-download-email-body)
 - [Email timeline](#email-timeline)